 Moles and Your Yard

-Although you pay the most attention to lawn damage in the warmer months, moles are active year round.
+Although you pay the most attention to lawn damage in the warmer months, moles are active year-round.
 During winter, they burrow further into the soil.
-Meanwhile, mating season spans from March to June.
+Meanwhile, their mating season spans from March to June.

 Lawn and Garden Damage

 In ideal conditions, moles can tunnel up to eighteen feet per hour.
 That’s a lot of tunneling even with a moderately sized yard!
 When soil is pushed forward ahead of the mole, it creates mounds or molehills.
 These mounds are a telltale sign of your new resident.
 As they create their expansive system of tunneling, they disconnect roots and uproot new plants.
 They don’t actually eat the roots, but these are often in the way of their dinner!